 With winters becoming colder each year, our Insurance partner Towergate have shared some helpful tips for preparing for winter, which could also help you to avoid costly bills.
 Keep reading this guide to find out more!

-Consider servicing the engine and ensure your gear casing and generators are protected
+Consider servicing the engine and ensure your gear casing is protected

-Make sure you prevent water contamination within your engine and gearbox casing.
-To prevent this from happening simply fill your diesel tank.
-We also recommend that you add fuel conditioner – at just £16 per 250ml from Britmarine.net, it’s a small investment.
-Just make sure you use the correct ratio, as recommended by the supplier.
+Look after your engine and gearbox by keeping your engine and gearbox oil topped up with the manufacturer's recommended lubricant.
+It is also a good idea to prevent condensation building up in your fuel tanks by keeping them topped up too (sometimes called pressing up).
+We also suggest that you add fuel conditioner – around £16 per 250ml from most boat shops, it’s a small investment.
+Just make sure you use the correct ratio, as recommended by the supplier or manufacturer.

 Simple engine maintenance will also help, both for diesel engines and outboards